celt29/reading-notes/Read01.md

 ---
 - Links
 [name](website link)
-Quickly turn a URL or an email into a link enclose the it in brackets <>.
+Quickly turn a URL or an email into a link enclose the it in angle brackets <>.
 Formating links add asterisks before and after the brackets and parens.
 For code, add backticks inside the brackets.
 - Images